OverviewTeaching: 25 min

 In the last expression

 a is multiplied by 2 and then the modulus of the result is taken.
-Had I wanted to calculate a % b and then multiply the result by two I could have done so by using brackets to make the order of calculation clear.
+Had we wanted to calculate a % b and then multiply the result by two we could have done so by using brackets to make the order of calculation clear.

 Arithmetic expressions can be arbitrarily complex, but remember people have to read and understand them as well.